-Adding floating holidays to your employee benefits plan is a great way to support those initiatives.
+Adding floating holidays to your employee benefits plan is an excellent way to support those initiatives.
 There are many religious and cultural celebrations that most organizations don’t recognize as paid holidays, and floating holidays allow employees to observe the celebrations that matter to them.

 “Using floating holidays is a great way to be more inclusive,” Abrams said.
 “An employee may prefer to celebrate a religious holiday that isn’t part of mainstream culture.”

-Abrams said the key to developing a successful floating-holiday policy is to set clear expectations.
-Your employees should know all of the details of your policy before you implement it.
-Be sure to clearly outline the guidelines for how the policy works, and encourage employees to take advantage of it.
+Abrams said setting clear expectations is the key to developing a successful floating holiday policy.
+Your employees should know all your policy details before you implement it.
+Clearly outline policy guidelines, and encourage employees to take advantage of their time off.

 Abrams recommended holding a Q&A session about the policy and providing workers with a contact person to answer their questions.
-“Workers should feel empowered to take days off,” Abrams said.
-"By failing to set the right expectations, employees may feel afraid to request time off or forget to use their floating holidays altogether.”
+“Workers should feel empowered to take days off,” Abrams advised.
+“By failing to set the right expectations, employees may feel afraid to request time off or forget to use their floating holidays altogether.”

 Pearson created this five-step process for developing a floating-holiday policy:

-The specific guidelines for how floating holidays work are up to the employer (in accordance with state laws) and should be outlined in the floating-holiday policy.
+The specific guidelines for how floating holidays work are up to the employer (in accordance with state laws) and should be outlined in the floating holiday policy.